mbrdg/ftp-client/README.md

 # RC - Network Configuration

-# Experience 1
+## Experience 1

-In both computers we run the following command: `ifconfig eth0 down`.
+In both computers run the following command: `ifconfig eth0 down`.

 After that we run `ifconfig eth0 up 172.16.40.1/24` on *tux3* and `ifconfig eth0 up 172.16.40.254/24` on *tux4*.
-Now we ensure that both computers are connected with a `ping` command.
+Now we can verify that both computers are connected with a `ping` command.
 The command used in *tux3* is the following:
 `ping 172.16.40.254`.
-The following outputmeans that we successfully connected both computers:
+The following output means that we successfully connected both computers:

 ```sh